Professor of Law

 Her research interests include South Asian legal history; the history of the legal profession; colonialism; the history of contract law; law and society; law and religion; law and minorities; legal consciousness; legal pluralism; the history of law books; and the history of science and medicine.

 At the UW Law School, Sharafi teaches Contracts I to first-year law students.
 She is also part of UW's Legal Studies program, an interdisciplinary undergraduate major that combines law with the humanities and social sciences.
 Sharafi has taught four Legal Studies courses: Legal Pluralism, Lawyers & Judges in the British Empire, Law and Colonialism, and History of Forensic Science.
 She is affiliated with the UW History Department and Center for South Asia.
 She was conference chair of the 44th and 45th Annual Conference on South Asia (2015, 2016).

 Mitra Sharafi is an active member of the American Society for Legal History (ASLH) and the Law and Society Association (LSA).
 Since 2005, she has run the LSA’s South Asia Collaborative Research Network (CRN 22).
-She has served on the ASLH’s Board of Directors (2012-15) and as program committee co-chair (2013-14).
-Sharafi is currently on the nominating committee (2017-20) and is chairing the Peter Gonville Stein Book Award for non-US legal history (2016-19).
-She is also faculty director of the J. Willard Hurst Summer Institute in Legal History (2017, 2019).
+Sharafi is an LSA trustee (2019-21).
+She has served on the ASLH’s Board of Directors and nominating committee, and has been program committee co-chair and chair of the Peter Gonville Stein Book Award for non-US legal history.
+She has also been faculty director of the J. Willard Hurst Summer Institute in Legal History.

 Mitra Sharafi is a regular contributor to the Legal History Blog.
 Since 2010, her South Asian Legal History Resources website has shared research guides and other tools for the historical study of law in South Asia.
 Follow her on Twitter @mjsharafi.